GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 The **Mutations** module acts as an upstream dependency for all modules containing mutations.
 This allows us to remove all mutations from the GraphQL schema simply by disabling this module.

-## Returning a “Payload” Object or the Mutated Entity
+## Returning a Payload Object or the Mutated Entity

 Mutation fields can be configured to return either of these 2 different entities:

-- A “payload” object type
+- A payload object type
 - Directly the mutated entity

-### “Payload” object type
+### Payload object type

-A “payload” object type contains all the data concerning the mutation:
+A payload object type contains all the data concerning the mutation:

 - The status of the mutation (success or failure)
 - The errors (if any) using distinctive GraphQL types, or